Your spaniel’s paws are a key part of his body and paw care is important.

 Not only are his paws made for walking but they also protect his bones and joints through the cushioning effect that they provide.

 Just like your running shoes cushion your body, his paws work in the same way.
-They also help to keep his feet warm, help him to walk on soft or unstable ground.

 Your spaniel‘s paws are subjected to all sorts of conditions, surfaces and weather and, because they play such an important role, it is important to look after them.